tolgaerok/Dell-Laptop/packages/ReadMe.md

 - tig: A text-mode interface for Git.
 - tldr: A simplified and community-driven man pages viewer.
 - tree: A recursive directory listing command.
-- vim: A highly configurable text editor.
-- gnome.zenity: Display dialog boxes from shell scripts.

 # Text Editors
 - kate: A feature-rich text editor for the KDE desktop environment.
-- libkate: A Kate-like editor for KPart applications.
-- libsForQt5.kate: The KDE advanced text editor, Kate.
+- neovim: A highly configurable text editor.
+- sublime4: Sublime Text 4, a sophisticated text editor.
 - vim: A highly configurable text editor.

 # USB and Device Utilities
+- isoimagewriter: A tool to write NixOS installation images to USB drives.
 - usbutils: Tools for working with USB devices.
+- ventoy-full: A tool to create bootable USB drives for ISO files.

 # Utilities
 - bat: A cat clone with syntax highlighting.